Jake Arrieta: Draft and minor leagues

-The Baltimore Orioles selected Arrieta in the fifth round, 159th overall, of the 2007 MLB Draft, and he joined the team on a signing bonus of $1.1 million, almost ten times higher than the recommended bonus for a fifth-round pick.
+The Baltimore Orioles selected Arrieta in the fifth round, 159th overall, of the 2007 MLB draft, and he joined the team on a signing bonus of $1.1 million, almost 10 times higher than the recommended bonus for a fifth-round pick.
 Because he signed with the team late, he was not eligible to play for a regular-season Minor League Baseball (MiLB) team and made his professional debut in the Arizona Fall League (AFL), where he was named a Preseason All-Star.
 He made an impression there by pitching 16 scoreless innings for the Phoenix Desert Dogs, keeping his walks plus hits per innings pitched (WHIP) below 1.00 for the AFL championship-winning team.

 He opened the 2008 season with the Class A Frederick Keys of the Carolina League.
-Minor league pitching coach Blaine Beatty remembered Arrieta entering the season with a strong pitching repertoire, but struggling with the mental aspect of the game, particularly with maintaining his composure under duress.
+MiLB pitching coach Blaine Beatty remembered Arrieta entering the season with a strong pitching repertoire, but struggling with the mental aspect of the game, particularly with maintaining his composure under duress.
 He made 20 starts for the Keys, going 6–5 in the process.
-Additionally, Arrieta served as the Keys' opening day starter, received both Mid-Season and Post-Season All-Star honors, and pitched in the All-Star Futures Game.
+Additionally, Arrieta served as the Keys' opening-day starter, received both midseason and postseason All-Star honors, and pitched in the All-Star Futures Game.
 He pitched a scoreless inning at the Futures Game, allowing only one hit and striking out one.
-Arrieta was also the only minor league baseball player below Double-A to be named to the United States national baseball team for the 2008 Summer Olympics.
+Arrieta was also the only MiLB baseball player below Double-A to be named to the United States national baseball team for the 2008 Summer Olympics.
 He started in one game for the USA team, pitching six scoreless innings in a 9–1 group stage victory over China.
 Arrieta and the rest of Team USA ultimately took bronze in the Olympic tournament.
 Although he missed the final six weeks of the season due to the Olympics, Arrieta led the Carolina League with a 2.87 ERA, while his 120 strikeouts were fourth in the league.
 When he returned from Beijing, he was named the Carolina League Pitcher of the Year.

-Arrieta received his first Orioles spring training invitation in 2009, although he was not expected to make his major league debut that season.
+Arrieta received his first Orioles spring training invitation in 2009, although he was not expected to make his MLB debut that season.
 During spring training, he kept a personal blog that criticized the Orioles' training facilities, as well as the physical abilities of multiple teammates.
 One Oriole discovered this blog and printed out excerpts that he displayed around the clubhouse; this discovery caused friction between Arrieta and the rest of the team.
 He opened the regular season with the Double-A Bowie Baysox, posting a 6–3 record with a 2.59 ERA in 11 starts before receiving a promotion to the Triple-A Norfolk Tides on June 12.
 Although he took the loss in his 2–0 club debut against the Indianapolis Indians, Arrieta pitched six solid innings for Norfolk, allowing only two hits and one solo home run.
-He made 17 starts for Norfolk that season, posting a 5–8 record and a 3.93 ERA while striking out 78 batters in 91 2/3 innings.
+He made 17 starts for Norfolk that season, posting a 5–8 record and a 3.93 ERA, while striking out 78 batters in 91 2/3 innings.